 If you have any questions regarding the application, please email us ChinaFulbright@state.gov

 In China, the Fulbright program is administered by the Public Affairs Section of the U.S. Embassy in Beijing, in conjunction with the Division of American and Oceania Affairs in the Department of International Exchanges and Cooperation of the Chinese Ministry of Education (MOE).
 Under authority of MOE, the China Scholarship Council (CSC) assists in the publicity of the Fulbright program, recruiting Chinese scholars, organizing interviews, and informing candidates of their application status.

-In the United States, the Fulbright VRS program is administered by the Council for International Exchange of Scholars (CIES) located in Washington, D.C. under a contract from the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
+In the United States, the Fulbright VRS program is administered by the Institute of International Education (IIE) located in New York under a contract from the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 CIES provides services to all scholars during their stay in the United States, including enrollment in insurance, guidance on immigration matters and facilitation of affiliation processes, grant writing and other matters during Chinese scholars’ grant period in the United States.

 Public Affairs Section

 China Scholarship Council